Alcohol Abuse vs. Alcoholism

 Alcohol abuse becomes alcohol use disorder (AUD) or alcoholism at the point when a person can no longer control their drinking.

-They may begin thinking about having their first drink as soon as they wake up, which is not normal drinking behavior for people without AUD.
+They may begin thinking about having their first drink as soon as they wake up, which is not typical drinking behavior for people without AUD.

 A person with alcoholism may spend a lot of time thinking about drinking or how to hide their drinking.
 They may not feel comfortable at social events if alcohol is not available.